Maya Corrigan

 Food in a culinary mystery can play a role in the plot and also reflect the story's themes.

 As the would-be bride, best man, maid of honor, and a bridesmaid gather over chocolate fondue, Val notices dark currents of resentment under the surface.
-Barbs fly across the table between the bridesmaid and the maid of honor.
-Are they envious of each other’s relationship to the bride or are they both vying for the attention of the best man?
-Showing no interest in either of them, he appears smitten with the bride, his best friend’s fiancée.
-When one of the guests raids the fridge for leftovers and holds a solo fondue party in the backyard, a murderer joins the private party.
+Later, when one of the guests raids the fridge for leftovers and holds a solo fondue party in the backyard, a murderer joins the private party.

 Val comes to a frightening conclusion after stumbling over the guest's body in the dark: the victim could have been mistaken for someone else.
-And a killer who makes a mistake the first time might try again.
-To prevent that from happening, Val and Granddad team up to identify and trap the murder.
-But first they have to figure out who the intended victim was and plumb the dark side of love—possessiveness, jealousy, and vengeance.
+And a killer who fails the first time might try again.
+To prevent that, Val and Granddad must figure out who the intended victim was and plumb the dark side of love—possessiveness, jealousy, and vengeance.
+Meanwhile, their own pasts catch up with them.

 Vertical Divider